 8.3 Sec.
-3D-0516 - Sulfur Dioxide Emissions from Combustion Sources
+3D-0516 - Sulfur Dioxide Emissions from Combustion Sources pounds of sulfur dioxide per million Btu input.

 This rule regulates the emission of sulfur dioxide from any source of combustion that is discharged from any stack or chimney.